Oil spill

 An oil spill is the release of a liquid petroleum hydrocarbon into the environment, especially the marine ecosystem, due to human activity, and is a form of pollution.
-The term is usually given to marine oil spills, where oil is released into the ocean or coastal waters, but spills may also occur on land.
+The term usually refers to marine oil spills, where oil is released into the ocean or coastal waters, but spills may also occur on land.
 Oil spills can result from the release of crude oil from tankers, offshore platforms, drilling rigs, and wells.
 They may also involve spills of refined petroleum products, such as gasoline and diesel fuel, as well as their by-products.
 Additionally, heavier fuels used by large ships, such as bunker fuel, or spills of any oily refuse or waste oil, contribute to such incidents.
 These spills can have severe environmental and economic consequences.

 Oil spills penetrate into the structure of the plumage of birds and the fur of mammals, reducing its insulating ability, and making them more vulnerable to temperature fluctuations and much less buoyant in the water.
 Cleanup and recovery from an oil spill is difficult and depends upon many factors, including the type of oil spilled, the temperature of the water (affecting evaporation and biodegradation), and the types of shorelines and beaches involved.
 Spills may take weeks, months or even years to clean up.

 Oil spills can have disastrous consequences for society; economically, environmentally, and socially.
 As a result, oil spill accidents have initiated intense media attention and political uproar, bringing many together in a political struggle concerning government response to oil spills and what actions can best prevent them from happening.

 Human impacts

-An oil spill creates an immediate risk of negative effects on human health, including respiratory and reproductive problems as well as liver and immune-system damage.
-Oil spills also affect the everyday lives of humans through secondary consequences such as increased fire hazards and the potential closure of beaches, parks, and fisheries.
-The Kuwaiti oil fires produced air pollution that caused respiratory distress.
-The Deepwater Horizon explosion killed eleven oil rig workers.
+Oil spills increase fire hazards and can cause some health problems.
 The fire resulting from the Lac-Mégantic derailment killed 47 and destroyed half of the town's centre.

 Spilled oil can also contaminate drinking water supplies.
-For example, in 2013 two different oil spills contaminated water supplies for 300,000 in Miri, Malaysia; 80,000 people in Coca, Ecuador.
+For example, in 2013 two oil spills contaminated water supplies for 300,000 in Miri, Malaysia; 80,000 people in Coca, Ecuador.
 In 2000, springs were contaminated by an oil spill in Clark County, Kentucky.

-Contamination can have an economic impact on tourism and marine resource extraction industries.
-For example, the Deepwater Horizon oil spill impacted beach tourism and fishing along the Gulf Coast, and the responsible parties were required to compensate economic victims.